CompressedScaffnew: The First Theoretical Double Acceleration of Communication from Local Training and Compression in Distributed Optimization: Introduction

 \subsection{Formalism}

-We consider a distributed client-server setting, in which $n\geq 2$ clients, or compute nodes, perform computations in parallel and communicate back and forth with a server, or master node.
+We consider a distributed client-server setting, in which $n\geq 2$ clients perform computations in parallel and communicate back and forth with a server.
 We study the convex optimization problem:

-where each function $f_i:\mathbb{R}^d\rightarrow \mathbb{R}$ models the individual cost and underlying private data of client $i\in [n]\eqdef \{1,\ldots,n\}$.
+where each function $f_i:\mathbb{R}^d\rightarrow \mathbb{R}$ models the individual cost of client $i\in [n]\eqdef \{1,\ldots,n\}$, based on its underlying private data.
 The number $n$ of clients, as well as the dimension $d\geq 1$ of the model, are typically large.
 This problem is of key importance as it is an abstraction of empirical risk minimization, the dominant framework in supervised machine learning.